ubccr/xdmod/docs/upgrade.md

 - This upgrade includes config file changes.
     - The contents of `resource_types.json` has been changed to include additional resource types.
+- The recommended [MySQL server settings][mysql-config] were updated.

 7.5.0 to 7.5.1 Upgrade Notes
 ----------------------------